SneakyMelon/Example/README.md

 [![Software License][ico-license]](LICENSE.md)

-This is an Example blog style website in an attempt to relearn many elements of web development.
-This blog aims to provide working examples of database interactions, show case logic, PSR knowledge and much more.
+This is an Example blog style website in an attempt to relearn many elements of web development as well as many new ones.
+This will hopefully include creating my own tests, creating scaling apps and caching.

+The short term aims of Example is to provide working examples of database interactions, show case logic, PSR knowledge and more as features are added.
 Example does not follow the MVC logic control such as many other frameworks.
 This has been a deliberate attempt to learn how to develop without using larger projects to copy and paste from.

 ## Structure